EmersonDove/VT-Notes/ECE 1004 - Intro to ECE/Raw/Exam 3.md

 - Many variations exist
 - Constructed from two inverters
 - The output from inverter 1 is tied to the input of the other
+- Asynchronous inputs on an SR flip-flop do not depend on a clock pulse to affect the output

 ### Truth Table (async)